babsonnexus/stream-link-manager-for-channels/README.md

 While new Streaming Services are brought online and shut down on a regular basis, they also sometimes just change names.
 Any name change will result in the "old name" being removed and the "new name" being added.
 If this happens to you, all you need to do is return to the ```Setttings``` area, add the "new name", and prioritize it.
 The next time you generate your Stream Links, any missing Movies and Shows that were removed will be recreated.
 Remember, there is a difference between "bookmarking" a Movie or Show and having Stream Links for it.

 ### The data or links for my program are wrong
 JustWatch is the provider for all of the information.
 If there are any issues, please let them know at feedback@justwatch.com.
-It is unlikely that they will make an update in a timely manner as they are also dependent upon upstream data, so please take advantage of the manual and override capabilities built into the program.
+It is unlikely that they will make an update in a timely manner as they are also dependent upon upstream data, so please take advantage of the manual and override capabilities built into the program, or using mapping if possible.

 ### Why can't I find the Movie or Show I'm searching for?
 <b>Stream Link Manager for Channels</b> is completely dependent upon Movie and Show data from the JustWatch website, which in turn is a consumer of other upstream data.
 There may be a gap in any of those steps along the way, especially for non-domestic content and independent studios.
 Sometimes, though, you may even be able to see the content on JustWatch but are unable to find it in this program.
 There appears to be a small gap of time (usually one or two days) for some content to be completely discoverable by the tools that this program uses.